 You might choose to go a step further and then have students analyze the four synonyms that “belonged” together more closely, and rank them from weakest to strongest based on their meaning.

 Extension for enrichment: If any of your students are in need of more of a challenge, you could also have the kids be the ones to come up with the 5 words for this activity (4 synonyms, and 1 word that doesn’t belong).
 Have a partner or the whole class figure out which one of the words from the student-created list doesn’t belong.

 2. Seasonal Craftivities

 Depending on the time of year, students can enjoy making a fun craftivity while working to expand their vocabulary and analyze words based on their shades of meaning.
-Here are a couple of my favorites for spring and winter.
+Here are a few of my favorites for fall, winter, and spring.

 These same pre-made sets are also huge time savers whenever you need examples of synonyms to use during lessons on shades of meaning, and they can be re-purposed for word sorts and activities during literacy centers, reading groups, etc.

 Another benefit of doing these craftivities is that they make for a cute AND functional bulletin board display.
 When students are working on their writing and need to come up with a more descriptive adjective or verb to use, you have a huge built-in thesaurus on the wall that they can walk over and refer to.

 You can even make your own bulletin board headings or hanging banners to give your display a cozy and seasonal feel.